rackerlabs/support-how-to/content/cloud-networks/back-up-the-fortigate-vm.md

 ### Secure Copy Protocol

 Retrieve the backups from a remote server by using SCP.
-The following example uses a cloud server in the same region to backup the Fortigate VM configuration:
+The following example uses a cloud server in the same region to back up the Fortigate VM configuration:

 1. Log in to the firewall and enable SCP: